Who's This Guy?

 I am a proud and passionate resident of New York City, where I live in Manhattan with my wife Alaina and our son Malcolm.
 As is sometimes evident from my writing on this site or on social networks, I'm an avid and unabashed student of pop culture, extremely versed in the minutia of funk music and hip hop history, and obsessive about the details of how the modern technology industry came to be.
 I'm also always up for a good meal (largely thanks to having been educated by my wife on the topic) and am an enthusiastic amateur on the topics of urban studies and of New York City's history in particular.

-These topics tend to filter in to the way that I do my work for the organizations listed above, as you may be able to tell if you watch this video from early 2011 where I describe some of my motivations as well as a few milestones.
-(It's about 20 minutes.)
+These topics tend to filter in to the way that I do my work for the organizations listed above, as you may be able to tell if you watch this video from early 2013 where I describe how we could use technology to improve society.
+(It's about 40 minutes.)

 If you're looking for a formal bio, you can use this: